jouni/j-elements/docs/pages/component/field.md

   parent: Components
 ---

-## Problem

-- I want to create accessible forms
-- I don't want to apply ARIA attributes manually
-- I usually don't want to worry about the naming of the fields

 ## Label and description
 Wrap any native input element and a label with `<j-field>`, and accessibility is handled for you automatically without the need to manually use `id`, `for`, `aria-labelledby`, or `aria-describedby` attributes.